What is the Definition of Automatic Unfair Dismissal

 • Relating to pregnancy or maternity

-• Relating to other family friendly rights, including adoption and paternity leave
+• Relating to other family-friendly rights, including adoption and paternity leave

 • Relating to the role of a health and safety representative